 * * *

-Planning to visit Rome during Christmas, consider one of our popular Rome tours — food and walking tours through Rome’s off-the-beaten-path neighbourhoods.
+Planning to visit Rome during Christmas, consider one of our popular Rome food tours — food and walking tours through Rome’s off-the-beaten-path neighbourhoods.